-This is a PCB assembly which is used to develop a regulated $\pm 18$ VDC.
-This DC voltage is distributed throughout the mainframe and is used to create low voltage DC on each PCB.
+This is a smaller circuit assembly which is used to develop regulated $\pm 18$ VDC.
+This DC voltage is distributed throughout the mainframe and is used to create low voltage DC for the control circuits on each PCB.

 5. COMPONENTS